-Or, goodness--if you have anything electronic, such as an old microwave oven, computer, TV set, etc. you are going to pay an additional $25.00 each for those items!
-If you should have a mattress, other furniture or refrigerator, you are going to pay an additional $25.00 to $40.00 each to dispose of those items!
+If you do have anything electronic, such as an old microwave oven, computer, TV set, etc. you are going to pay an additional $25.00 each for those items!
+If you should have a mattress, other furniture, or refrigerator, you are going to pay an additional $25.00 to $40.00 each to dispose of those items!

 These are tough economic times--most of us don't have that kind of extra change lying around, but if the waste company won't pick it up, what are we to do?
 Turn our backyards into trash dumps?
-Not an acceptable alternative at all, either from an aesthetic standpoint, or for health and safety reasons.
+That is not an acceptable alternative at all, either from an aesthetic standpoint, or for health and safety reasons.

 We are being sent mixed messages.
 There are laws stating that the input to landfills must be reduced by half, and all these mandated recycling and special-purpose disposal programs have been put into place, but then, they don't make them convenient, and they charge so much money that folks can't afford to comply.

-And you were wondering about all that discarded stuff along our roadways....it's called "midnight dumping," and is becoming an increasing problem across the state and the nation.
+No wonder you see all that discarded stuff along our roadways....it's called "midnight dumping," and is becoming an increasing problem across the state and the nation.

-We need to campaign to our legislators to create amendments to these laws, so that if they are going to be forced upon us, they must be both convenient and either free, or very low cost fees so they are affordable for all.
+These laws need to be amended, so that if they are going to be forced upon us, then putting it into practice must be both convenient and either free, or have very low cost fees so it is affordable for all.